-Parameter WWAN SIM Configuration Default modem The default modem assigned to this SIM card Service type The service type to be used by default with this SIM card.
+Parameter WWAN SIM Configuration PIN code The PIN code for unlocking the SIM card PUK code The PUK code for unlocking the SIM card (optional) Default modem The default modem assigned to this SIM card Preferred service The preferred service to be used with this SIM card.
 Remember that the link manager might change this in case of different settings.
 The default is to use automatic, in areas with interfering base stations you can force a specific type (e.g. 3G-only) in order to prevent any flapping between the stations around.
-PIN protection Depending on the used card, it can be necessary to unlock the SIM with a PIN code.
-Please check the account details associated with your purchased SIM and figure out whether it is protected with a PIN.
-PIN code The PIN code for unlocking the SIM card SMS gateway The service center number for sending short messages.
-It is gener- ally retrieved automatically from your SIM card but you may define a fix number here.
+Registration mode The desired registration mode Network selection Defines which network shall be selected.
+This can be bound to a specific LAI which can be retrieved by running a network scan.